+French Revolution is generally considered to be the revolution of 1789-99, in which the Bourbon monarchy in France was overthrown.
+The French revolution brought the ideas of liberty, equality and democracy to continental Europe and set off a profound and irreversible historical transformation.
+From 1789 to 1815 France was transformed by French revolution.
+The other great revolutions were Russian Revolution, Xinhai Chinese Revolution, and American Revolution.
 French revolution began in 1789 and some historians have traced the end of the French revolution to the overthrow of Robespierre, its most radical leader in 1794.
 Some historians have traced the end of the French revolution to the seizure of power by Napoleon Bonaparte in 1799 and yet others have traced the end of the French revolution to final defeat of Napoleon Bonaparte at the Battle of Waterloo in 1815.
-From 1789 to 1815 France was transformed by French revolution.

-It began with the overthrowing of the monarchy and soon became a reign of revolutionary terror.
+For the social sciences, the French revolution is important for representing the triumph of the liberal claim that all humans are essentially equal and all have a right to liberty and freedom of choice.
+The history of the French revolution has fascinated social scientists since the early nineteenth century and continues to shape modern culture and intellectual ideas.
+French Revolution began with the overthrowing of the monarchy and soon became a reign of revolutionary terror.
 The King and Queen and many of the aristocracy were executed and there were mass executions of political opponents.
 Attempts were made to export the revolution to the rest of Europe as the French armies moved east and forced monarchs to give up power, granted freedom and land to the serfs and recruited thousands of the ordinary people into the French army to help carry forward the message of equality and liberation.
 Then began a period of international wars against Britain and the old powers of Europe finally leading to ultimate defeat of the French forces at the Battle of Waterloo in 1815.

 An idea and its destiny - French Revolution -